cagnulein/QZCompanionNordictrackTreadmill/README.md

     Turn on Wahoo Direct Connect in QZ

 6. Start an iFit manual workout to confirm QZ Companion communication.
-    From the main iFit dashboard screen on your treadmill, select Manual workout.
-QZ Companion will immediately begin to transmit live speed and incline changes to QZ which will display in the live data tiles.
+    From the main iFit dashboard screen on your treadmill or bike, select Manual workout.
+QZ Companion will immediately begin to transmit live speed (or bike resistance) and incline changes to QZ which will display in the live data tiles.
     At this point, you can take advantage of the many features of QZ while working out or simply use it to transmit data to Zwift.